Saturday, March 28, 2020

 The half-day event is designed to engage youth in the Southern California community and empower them for the future.
 Join us in this interactive forum as we showcase a diverse group of speakers, giving attendees the opportunity to learn about breaking barriers, overcoming obstacles, and following their passions and dreams.
 At #ThisGen, attendees will leave feeling inspired to be courageous, confident and intentional with the choices that impact their lives.

 #ThisGen on Saturday, March 28, will take place at Beckman Auditorium at Caltech (California Technical Institute).

 #ThisGen is a ticketed event, open to all high school and college-aged youth.
 The event seating, amenities, and conversation topics are focused toward this specific age group.
 Please contact our office with any questions.

 Yes, we will make every attempt to accommodate all students.
-For accessibility information or to request an accommodation please contact (626) 449-4100 or email@example.com.
+For accessibility information or to request an accommodation please contact (626) 817-9326 or firstname.lastname@example.org.
 Providing at least 72 hour notice prior to the meeting will help ensure availability.

 Yes!
 Registered guests attending Saturday, March 28, will enjoy complimentary breakfast and lunch.